Inflammatory bowel disease - ulcerative colitis; Colitis - ulcerative

 Four biologic drugs are approved for treatment of moderate-to-severe ulcerative colitis in people who have not responded to other drugs:

-- Vendolizumab (Entyvio) is given by IV infusion (after the first 3 doses, the drug is administered every 8 weeks)
+- Vedolizumab (Entyvio) is given by IV infusion (after the first 3 doses, the drug is administered every 8 weeks).

 Infliximab, adalimumab, and golimumab target and block an inflammatory immune factor known as tumor necrosis factor (TNF).
 These drugs are called anti-TNF drugs or TNF blockers.
-Vendolizumab is an integrin receptor antagonist that works in a different way than anti-TNF drugs.
+Vedolizumab is an integrin receptor antagonist that works in a different way than anti-TNF drugs.
 It is approved for people with ulcerative colitis who were not helped by immunomodulators or anti-TNF drugs, or who are dependent on steroids.
+Ustekinumab targets the proteins interleukin-12 (IL-12) and interleukin 23 (IL-23).

 Side Effects of Biologics